-0382.75 RESOURCES EXCLUDED BY STATUTE
+0356.75 RESOURCES EXCLUDED BY STATUTE REV:01/2002 The exclusion of resources made available by statute applies as long as the resource is maintained in a separate and identifiable account, and not commingled with other, countable resources.

-The statutory exclusion of resources retained from such benefits obtains so long as the resource is maintained in a separate and identifiable account, and not commingled with other, countable resources.
-Except as noted below or in the policy on specific types of resources (e.g. burial set-asides), interest or dividends paid on the excluded resource are NOT excluded from counting as income, or if retained, as resources.
+Except as noted below or in the policy on specific types of resources (e.g. burial set asides), interest or dividends paid on the excluded resource are NOT excluded from counting as income, or if retained, as resources.

-0382.75.05 Disaster Assistance
+0356.75.05 Disaster Assistance

-Disaster Assistance provided under a federal statute pursuant to a Presidential declaration of a disaster, which is excluded from income, is also excluded from resources for a period of nine (9) months from the date of receipt.
+Disaster Assistance provided under a federal statute pursuant to a Presidential declaration of a disaster (which are excluded from income) are excluded from resources for a period of nine (9) months from the date of receipt.
 In addition, INTEREST EARNED ON SUCH FUNDS IS ALSO EXCLUDED from income and resources for a period of nine months.
 The exclusions may be continued for one additional nine month period if circumstances beyond the control of the recipient make it impossible for him/her to use the funds for the purpose intended within the first period.

-0382.75.10 German Reparation Payments
+0356.75.10 German Reparation Payments

 As a result of the court case Grunfeder v.
 Heckler (9th Cir.
 1984) and section 4715 of OBRA '90, German Reparation Payments are not counted for any Medical Assistance Program purpose.
-German Reparation Payments are disregarded in Medical Assistance eligibility determinations and in the posteligibility process, and payments retained beyond the month of receipt are excluded from resources.
+German Reparation Payments are disregarded in Medical Assistance eligibility determinations and in the post-eligibility process, and payments retained beyond the month of receipt are excluded from resources.

-0382.75.15 Agent Orange Settlement Pay
+0356.75.15 Agent Orange Settlement Pay